shakesco/shakesco-docs/content/docs/autopayments/api.md

 ```

 {{< callout type="info" >}}
-Check if the request is sent to your Shakespay app.
-If you request business check on Business wallet side, if you request user, check on [Personal wallet side](https://x.com/shakespay/status/1820573879334576486).
+Check if the request is sent to your Shakesco app.
+If you request business check on Business wallet side, if you request user, check on Personal wallet side.
 {{< /callout >}}

 ### Live Request